BolverBlitz/ControlpanelAllocationManager/README.md

 ### What does it do?
 This program dedects if a node is over a certain limit of its allocated resources and will remove the products liked to the node from controlpanel.
 It will check disk and memory allocations.

+## DISCLAIMER
+This Software directly messes with your products!
+On FIRST startup it will sync all your products and based on THIS information it will delete / restore the products from now on.
+IF YOU WANT TO MODIFY YOUR PRODUCTS [PLEASE FOLLOW THEGUIDE](#updating-products)!

 ## Example:
 1: Node 1 has 8GB of RAM total and has 1 server with 4GB already allocated.
 2: Client adds new server to that node with 3GB RAM.